ethanrobevans/ethanrobevans.github.io/cv.md

 ### Manufacturing

 - Competent machinist (CNC lathe & Mill)
-- Proficient with various forms of additive manufacturing
+- Proficient with FDM and SLA additive Manufacturing
 - Experience with high precision glassblowing for the semiconductor industry